scientific-python/docstub/docs/introduction.md

 # Introduction

-This introduction will teach you how to use docstub and cover critical concepts.
+This section will introduce you to using docstub and cover important concepts.
-It assumes familiarity with Python and some familiarity with [static Typing](https://typing.python.org) and [packaging](https://packaging.python.org/en/latest/).
+It assumes familiarity with Python and some familiarity with [static Typing](https://typing.python.org).

 ## First example